Linking microscale processes and macroscale fluxes using soil properties in a process-rich simulation.

-By modeling soil microbial respiration response to moisture using a more fundamental understanding of the system, scientists from PNNL can improve our predictions of how different soils will respond biogeochemically to drought and inundation events like floods and extreme weather.
+By modeling soil microbial respiration response to moisture using a more fundamental understanding of the system, scientists from PNNL can improve predictions of how different soils will respond biogeochemically to drought and inundation events like floods and extreme weather.

-DOE’s PNNL researchers have observed for a long time a “sweet spot” where soils respire the most carbon dioxide when they aren’t too wet or too dry.
-However, the location of this zone seemed to vary across different soil types and it was difficult to predict.
+PNNL researchers have observed for a long time a “sweet spot” where soils respire the most carbon dioxide when they aren’t too wet or too dry.
+However, the location of this zone seemed to vary across different soil types and was difficult to predict.

-Pacific Northwest National Lab
+Pacific Northwest National Laboratory

-Yan, Z., B. Bond-Lamberty, K. Todd-Brown, V. Bailey, S. Li, C. Liu, C Liu, “A moisture function of soil heterorophic respiration incorporating microscale processes.”
-Nature Communications volume 9(1) Article number: 2562 (2018).
+Yan, Z., B. Bond-Lamberty, K. Todd-Brown, V. Bailey, S. Li, C. Liu, C Liu.
+“A moisture function of soil heterorophic respiration incorporating microscale processes.”
+Nature Communications 9(1), 2562 (2018).
 [DOI:10.1038/s41467-018-04971-6]

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Jan 11, 2022

 Findings provide a novel means to manipulate methanotrophs for a variety of environmental and in [more...]

 New Genome Editing Tools Can Edit Within Microbial Communities